Get Your Wisdom Teeth Removed with NYC Oral Surgeon Dr. Elliott Ostro

 Are wisdom teeth required for normal chewing function?
 No, in fact if a person does have adequate space for the eruption of wisdom teeth these teeth only provide very limited chewing function.
 Furthermore, wisdom teeth often have short roots and can not adequately support bridges or partials.
 Wisdom teeth are considered vestigial organs, considered to be an imperfectly formed organ that has little to no utility.

 Though most people do not experience pain with their wisdom teeth, that does not mean complications won’t arise.
 Most problems with wisdom teeth progress slowly and by the time a problem does become evident, damage may have already occurred.
 Below are some listed problems and concerns about your wisdom teeth, some of which are more common than others.
-Remember, each person is different, therefore your individual situation can only be determined through a thorough oral examination and evaluation with no 1 hookup site Dr. Elliott Ostro.
+Remember, each person is different, therefore your individual situation can only be determined through a thorough oral examination and evaluation with Midtown Manhattan oral surgeon Dr. Elliott Ostro.

 Why Do I Need My Wisdom Teeth Surgically Removed?